Gmprado78/Gmprado78/README.md

 ## Hello!
 I'm Gabriel, nice to meet you 👋😁

-- 🧠 I’m  a current sophomore at Grand Valley State University
+- 🧠 I’m  a current Junior at Grand Valley State University
 - 🔏 Cybersecurity Major
 - 🌱 I’m currently learning Python and Linux
 - 🎯 My Goals: Excel in security by learning the best coding practices